ASA Aurai Ai Roleplay App: AI Companion Safety Claim Evidence Questions

 How this applies to your vendor evaluation

-If a vendor you are evaluating makes a claim with this pattern, use the checker to review their specific wording against the evidence standard this case documents.
+If a vendor you are evaluating makes a claim with this pattern, copy the exact sentence and review that wording against the evidence standard this case documents.

 Wording boundary direction